Adding Your Own Custom Shortcodes

 Updated

-If you would like to add your own custom shortcodes to posts, pages, or custom post type notifications using BNFW, you can do so by adding the first code block below as an example shortcode, followed by the second code block.
+If you would like to add your own custom shortcodes to posts, pages, or custom post type notifications using BNFW, you can do so by following the below example, adding the first code block below to create a new shortcode, followed by the second code block to render the shortcode.
+Both parts are required to create the shortcode correctly.
 These are added to your functions.php file.

 This will inform BNFW of the new shortcode so that you can use it in your BNFW notifications.